-For each of our performance metrics, the Compensation Committee set the performance target at a level it believed would represent attractive financial performance, and would require a high (but achievable) level of Company performance, while requiring what it believed would be outstanding performance to achieve the maximum payout level.
+For each of our performance metrics, the Compensation Committee set the performance target at a level it believed would represent a high (but achievable) level of Company performance, while requiring what it believed would be outstanding performance to achieve the maximum payout level.
 The Compensation Committee retains discretion to adjust the final performance thresholds and targets positively or negatively based on additional considerations such as unforeseen events at the Company, in the industry and/or exceptional operational complexity.

-The Compensation Committee did not adjust the 2022 LTI PRSUs performance metrics, nor did it use discretion in determining 2022 LTI PRSUs payouts for executive officers.
+The Compensation Committee did not adjust the 2023 LTI PRSUs performance metrics, nor did it use discretion in determining 2023 LTI PRSUs payouts for executive officers.

-2022 One-year PRSUs
+2023 One-year PRSUs

-The One-year PRSUs granted to our NEOs in 2022 are eligible to be earned based on our level of achievement of the following equally weighted performance metrics.
-The threshold levels for either of the 2022 One-year PRSUs performance metrics had to be achieved or exceeded for there to be a payout.
+The One-year PRSUs granted to our NEOs in 2023 are eligible to be earned based on our level of achievement of the following equally weighted performance metrics.
+The threshold levels for either of the 2023 One-year PRSUs performance metrics had to be achieved or exceeded for there to be a payout.